If co-ops are carved out of the tenant protection laws, how does it affect the way our co-op board operates?

 Prior to this change, if you went to housing court for unpaid maintenance you couldn’t recoup your legal fees or any of the other expenses.

-A board can do this without giving the notice outlined in the rent reforms, provisions that range from 30 to 90 days depending on the length of a resident’s tenancy.
+A board will be able to do this without giving the notice outlined in the rent reforms, provisions that range from 30 to 90 days depending on the length of a resident’s tenancy.

 Mitchell-Lama co-ops excluded